pieterocp/bruno/packages/bruno-tests/readme.md

 ### Test Server

-This will start the server on port 80 which exposes endpoints that the collection will hit.
+This will start the server on port 8080 which exposes some endpoints that the collection will hit.

 ```bash
 # install node dependencies